saleebm/wp-acf-mutations/README.md

-# WP ACF mutation child theme
+# WP GraphQL mutation child theme

 This is an example child theme for TwentyTwenty displaying how to mutate a profile field from the user in WordPress.

 It works off the core functionality implemented in WPGraphQL.
 In addition, it adds a couple profile fields to the user profile for SEO, therefore it relies on the WP GraphQL Yoast extension.

+An ACF field can also be obtained if set inside resolve function response field for the custom field.
+This uses a custom field that is not registered through ACF, but can be added through ACF and likewise obtained programmatically in the resolver.

 ## Requirements